sebastianrjay/RubyConnectFour/README.md

 unzip the downloaded file.
 Then open the command line and navigate to the ConnectFour directory, and run `ruby connect_four.rb` to begin playing.

-To run the specs, run `rpsec spec` from the ConnectFour directory.
+To run the test suite, run `rpsec spec` from the ConnectFour directory.
 It may be necessary to install the RSpec gem first, via `gem install rspec` (from any directory).

 Players may define the grid's dimensions and the number of adjacent pieces